couchbase-partners/azure-resource-manager-couchbase/managedapplications/README.md

 6. copy the url
 7. paste the url into [deployDefinition.sh](deployDefinition.sh)
 8. run deployDefinition.sh
+9. copy the id
-9. paste resource ID for couchbasedefinition into mainTemplate.json
+10. paste resource ID for couchbasedefinition into mainTemplate.json